Corps of Engineers and City of Oswego Celebrate Significant Breakwater Repairs

 |0

-This work, Corps of Engineers and City of Oswego Celebrate Significant Breakwater Repairs [Image 5 of 5], by MSgt Ryan Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Corps of Engineers and City of Oswego Celebrate Significant Breakwater Repairs, by Avery Schneider, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.